ste616/atca-training/tutorials/1_introduction/README.md

 You can play around with how many panels are shown on a single plot with the `nxy` command in NSPD.
 This works similarly to the way it works in SPD, although SPD has a usable limit of 4x4, whereas NSPD's limit is 7x7.
-For example, you can show all twenty-one of the products from IF1 only with something like nxy 3 7.
+For example, you can show all twenty-one of the products from IF1 only with something like nxy 3 7; that will look like the image below.